David-Hinton/RouteTour/README.md

 - Thanks to the contributors and the open-source community.
 - Special thanks to Google for providing the Google Earth API.

----

-Feel free to customize this README to better fit your project's specifics!
-Let me know if you need any more details or adjustments.